MaJerle/c-code-style/README.md

  * Ask yourself a question: To which `if` statement `else` keyword belongs?
  *
  * Based on first part of code, answer is straight-forward.
 To inner `if` statement when we check `b` condition
- * Actual answer: Error as `else` does not belong anywhere */
+ * Actual answer: Compilation error as `else` belongs nowhere */

 /* Better and correct implementation of macro */